-REACH is launching a call for proposals for an African postdoctoral fellowship in hydro economics.
-Up to £60,000 of funding will be available until March 2019 for a researcher to help deliver improved water security in Sub-Saharan Africa by investigating what evidence exists for water-related economic drag in Ethiopia’s highly significant Awash basin.
+REACH is launching a call for proposals for an African postdoctoral fellowship in Groundwater Management.
+Up to £60,000 of funding will be available until December 2019 for a researcher to help deliver improved water security in Sub-Saharan Africa by investigating what evidence exists for water-related economic drag in Ethiopia’s highly significant Awash basin.

 Eligible Countries: African countries

 About the Award: The REACH Programme is a 7-year, £15m programme funded by the UK’s Department for International Development (DfID).
 This project, led by the University of Oxford, involves a research consortium of global leaders in water science, policy and practice.

 The REACH programme aims to make five million poor people ‘water secure’ by 2022.